Content

 • Creating a plan for if the employee needs to take leave suddenly, including delegating their workload and how key contacts will be informed.

-Practical and emotional support needs.
-Ensure the employee has any key information such as EAP helpline numbers or a takeaway document.
-Visit our Carers Signposting section for more information.
+• Ensure the employee has any key signposting such as the number for your Employee Assistance Programme or Carers UK.
+Visit our Carers Signposting section for more details.

 Practical support